eerfunn/TokopediaPlay-Backend-Clone/README.md

 - productId: Product identifier
 - title: Product title
-- photo: Product photo location
+- photo: Product photo url
 - price: Product price
-- added_by: Reference to user schema, to identify seller
+- added_by: Reference to user schema, used to identify seller
 - created_at: Product added date
 - updated_at: Product updated date
 - deleted_at: Product deleted date (for soft delete)

 ### Video Schema:

+- videoId: used to save YouTube video id, which will be used in YouTube embed
-- videoId: Identifier for each video
+- videoUID: Identifier for each video
 - userId: For Identify User that upload the video
 - title: For Video Title
 - thumbnail: For Video Thumbnail